Chung Thye Phin: Public life

 In October 1920 he was appointed President of the Chinese Widow's and Orphan's Institution, Perak at its seventeenth annual general meeting in Ipoh.

 Earlier that year he was part of a deputation, also comprising the Hon.
 Mr A N Kenion, the Hon.
 Mr J H Rich, Messrs.
 F S Physick, Herbert Cooper, C F Green, Chairman, Sanitary Board, Kinta and Cheang Heng Thoy, J. P., who met with the Hon.
 Mr W George Maxwell, C.M.G.
 British Resident of Perak to discuss Ipoh's electricity and lighting needs.

 He was elected representative vice president of the Garden Club for Penang, a position he was re-elected to for a number of years.

 On 24 March 1921, His Highness Iskandar Shah K. C. M. G., the Sultan of Perak, with the advice of Colonel W. J. P. Hume, British Resident, Perak, conferred on him the title of "Kapitan China", in all probability, the last of the Chinese Kapitans in Malaya.
 He was installed by the Sultan of Perak in Kuala Kangsar amidst much traditional pomp and pageantry.
 His appointment was so popular with the community that he was escorted to Kuala Kangsar by the delegates of more than 70 Chinese organisations from Perak.

-Later that year he was invited to Kuala Lumpur to give his views to the Trade Depression Commission during its two day's sitting in camera.
+Later that year he was invited to Kuala Lumpur to give his views to the Trade Depression Commission during its two days' sitting in camera.

 He was appointed trustee of the resuscitated Perak Miners' and Planters' association in 1922.

 In July 1923 he was elected the first president of the newly inaugurated British Chinese Association.
 In November 1923, at the annual general meeting of the Perak Chinese Dramatic Club, he was elected Patron.

 He presided over the Association of States and Straits Representatives (representing Chinese born in the Federated Malay States and the Straits Settlements) in 1923.